 Discuss your case with our Long Island defective automobile lawyers.
 Contact us today for a free consultation.

 Common Types of Auto Defects

-Our attorneys are prepared to handle any claim involving injury due to an auto defect, including the following:
+Our attorneys are prepared to handle any case related to an auto defect, including:

 - Defective brakes.
-Clearly, if a driver can’t control a vehicle’s speed, accidents are more likely.
+Defective brakes may prevent a driver from controlling a vehicle’s speed, making accidents more likely.

 - Tire blowouts.
 A sudden blowout, especially at high speeds, can cause a car to veer suddenly, colliding with medians or other vehicles.